PeterOvermann/TriadicMemory/README.md

 of a [Sparse Distributed Memory](https://en.wikipedia.org/wiki/Sparse_distributed_memory) (SDM) as proposed by [Pentti Kanerva](https://en.wikipedia.org/wiki/Pentti_Kanerva) in 1988.

 The present, highly efficient algorithm was discovered in 2021 and is based on a neural network with combinatorial connectivity.
+The original implementation was written in [Mathematica](Mathematica/dyadicmemory.m) language and consists of just 10 lines of code.

 The memory stores and retrieves heteroassociations `x -> y` of sparse binary hypervectors `x` and `y`.
 Sparse binary hypervectors are also known as Sparse Distributed Representations (SDR).

-Here `x` and `y` are binary vectors of dimensions `n1` and `n2` and sparse populations `p1` and `p2`, respectively.
-While in typical SDM usage scenarios `n1` and `n2` are equal, the present algorithm also allows asymmetric configurations.

-The capacity of a symmetric memory with dimension `n` and sparse population `p` is approximately `(n/p)^3 / 2`.
-For typical values `n = 1000` and `p = 10`, about 500,000 associations can be stored and perfectly recalled.

-The Dyadic Memory algorithm was initially developed in [Mathematica](Mathematica/dyadicmemory.m) language and consists of just 10 lines of code.

 The [plain C](C/triadicmemory.c) implementation best illustrates the algorithm in procedural language.
-This version works with vector dimensions up to `n = 1,200` and can be used in an asymmetric configuration where the two sides of an association have different dimension.
+This version works with vector dimensions up to `n = 20,000` and can be used in an asymmetric configuration where `x` and `y` have different dimensions.

-A [memory-optimized implementation](C/sparseassociativememory.c) supports hypervector dimensions up to `n = 20,000`.
-It can be used as a command line tool or as C library.
-No other SDM currently works with dimensions that large.

 An Odin implementation is available [here](Odin/triadic/triadic_memory.odin) and a Numba-accelerated Python version [here](Python/sdrsdm.py).